ivan-pi/Fcpp/README.md

-# cxxfi
+# Fcpp

-Header-only library for enhanced C++/Fortran interoperability
+Seamless interoperability between C++ containers and Fortran arrays

-This library provides two classes: `cdesc` and `cdesc_ptr`.
+We provides two classes: `cdesc` and `cdesc_ptr`.
 These classes act as adaptors between C++ and Fortran, helping to re-establish type and attribute safety when moving between languages.